tlackemann/hubert/README.md

 A web application to make the [Hue](http://meethue.com) lights in your house smarter.

+hu.lux learns from your light usage patterns.
+Over time, hu.lux will determine when your lights should be on or off and even what color they should be.
+It does this by logging the state of your lights every so often and running the data against a multiple regression model. hu.lux will only change the state of your lights once it has determined enough data has been collected and the error rate (calculate by determining the residual sum of squares, RSS) is within a certain threshold.

+For more information, see [How It Works](#how-it-works).

 ## Installation

 Use git to checkout the repository: